-Updated Workflow for Module Reading Lists within the Academic Approval Process – Effective May 2017
+Updated Workflow for Module Resource Lists within the Academic Approval Process – Effective May 2017

-The SN Librarian sign off on Module reading lists takes place after the approval / re-approval event
+The SN Librarian sign off on Module Resource Lists takes place after the approval / re-approval event

-There is a standing condition at all approval / re-approval events that the Module reading lists be subject to the checking, agreement and sign off process detailed below,
+There is a standing condition at all approval / re-approval events that the Module Resource Lists be subject to the checking, agreement and sign off process detailed below,

 1. As part of the run up to the Approval/Re-approval event, the module team create a proposed Module reading list.
 This can be either as a list or as a Reading List software URL (not yet visible to students).
 The list should contain no more than 3 Core items and up to 20 recommended titles, with clear bibliographic information.